 Fool me once, airborne COVID-19, shame on you; fool me twice, shame on me.
 (Sydney Morning Herald)

 - Your friend messages you asking to borrow money for rent.
-You lent her a few dollars but never messaged you to return the money.
-A few months later, he messages you again to ask for money, promising to return the money soon.
+You lent her a few dollars, but she never messaged you to return the money.
+A few months later, she messages you again to ask for money, promising to return the money soon.
 But this time, you should already know it’s a lie.
-So, you tell him, “Fool me once, shame on you, fool me twice, shame on me.”
+So, you tell her, “Fool me once, shame on you, fool me twice, shame on me.”

 Don’t Get Fooled Again!